 While the process to measure snowfall might seem a little daunting at first, with time, you’ll be able to take these measurements quickly and accurately.

 We recommend placing a tray under your workspace to catch meltwater if you’re taking liquid equivalency measurements—this way, if spillage occurs, you might still be able to salvage your measurements.

-In very heavy snowstorms (20” or more), and especially those with wind, you should always use a snowboard.
+If you live in one of the snowiest places in the United States and experience heavy snowstorms (20” or more), especially those with wind, you should always use a snowboard.
 You may also need to average several measurements around your yard and estimate snowfall to the nearest inch.